rhysd/Shiba/v2/README.md

 ## About v2

-Shiba v2 is the complete rewrite of v1 with so many breaking changes.
+Shiba v2 is the complete rewrite of v1 using Rust and platform-specific WebView.
 For v1, please visit [the `v1` branch][v1].

 ## License